merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 Unless otherwise stated, **commands automatically load the data they need into the GRE**.

-With the GRE built, you can run analyses from the _Console_ tab.
+With the GRE built, you can run analyses by issuing R commands.
 All the required data will be loaded into the GRE.
 For example, generating Figure X is as simple as running the following command:

 ```R
 source('figure_s_env.R')